jeancarl/tjbot-labs/conversational-robot/nodejs/README.md

     tj.listen(processText);
     ```

 10. Next, we'll use the Watson Assistant (formerly Watson Conversation) service to analyze the text and respond, which requires service credentials from IBM Cloud.
-Return to the IBM Cloud dashboard catalog and create a **Watson Assistant (fomerly Conversation)** service.
+Return to the IBM Cloud dashboard catalog and create a **Watson Assistant (formerly Conversation)** service.

     ![](assets/1.7.png)